University of Mobile Introduction and Overview

 * Students should be prepared to give faculty two weeks to read the prospectus and provide feedback.
 With the exception of extenuating circumstances, students should avoid turning in a prospectus during the last two weeks of class.

-Dissertation Procedure
+Dissertation Procedures

 Getting Started